Supporting Unaccompanied Asylum Seeking Children and Care Leavers

 For young people who arrive in the UK halfway through the academic year, there may be difficulties finding them a course place.
 The Virtual School will be automatically notified of any new arrivals, but they can also be contact to advise on schools and colleges who will accept midyear applications, and any alternative provision that may be available in the interim.
 If there are any concerns about the young person’s educational progress (for any reason) the Virtual School will put in place additional support, including funding and organising 1-1 tuition.

-Most ESOL and further education courses will usually be funded by central government, provided the young people are able to present Home Office documentation and proof of their status as a Looked After Child or Care Leaver.
-However, Social Workers can make a request to the Virtual School to cover course fees where alternative funding is unavailable (because of a young person’s immigration status for example).
+Most ESOL and further education courses will usually be funded by central government, provided the young people are able to present Home Office documentation and proof of their status as a Child in Care or Care Experienced.
+However, Social Workers can make a request to the Virtual School to cover course fees where alternative funding is unavailable (because of a young person's immigration status for example).
 Asylum seeking young people who want to attend University may also be supported to apply for the Sanctuary Award and / or other scholarships.
 Refugee Education UK and Student Action for Refugees (STAR) provide information on scholarships and grants available.

 Young people will also need support identifying and applying for any bursaries that are available, e.g. the 16-19 bursary fund.
 For young people that are unable to access the bursary due to their immigration status (or attendance due to appointments related to the immigration process), the Leaving Care/UASC Team will fund the equivalent of the bursary if they access education.
 Social workers may also need to advocate with the college if a young person is denied the bursary based on attendance, and missed school was unavoidable because of appointments relating to their asylum claim or poor health.